 A horseshoe-shaped gallery was replaced in 1920 by a single gallery.
 The fine, three-light stained glass window of 1924 by Douglas Strachan was installed in memory of the Rev Joseph Conn.

-The kirkyard, contains several interesting gravestones, many of which were restored as part of the Historic Kirkyards Trail project of the Ochils Landscape Partnership programme.
+The kirkyard contains several interesting and elaborate gravestones, many of which were restored as part of the Historic Kirkyards Trail project of the Ochils Landscape Partnership programme.
 They shed light on the inhabitants of Tillicoultry as it developed into an industrial town, with many textile mills.